(Posted on Alfian Sa’at’s FB in Aug. 2016)

 Hence I am all for an affirmative action policy to afford members of the minority a fairer shot at being elected to the highest office — albeit being a symbolic one — for that is in keeping with the original ethos of our Constitution that has served her well thus far.
 And especially because the Presidency is a distinctive, symbolic office, all the more reason to have members of the various races fairly represented in it.
 On your concern that such artificially crafted affirmative action at the highest level could be used as a subterfuge for the powers that be to consolidate even more power, on that I am surely less cynical or apprehensive than you seem to be.
 As it is, being already an authoritarian unitary state of one dominant political party, do you really see the need or hunger there for even more aggrandizement of power?

 Pik, thanks for such generous lecture on my remissness of duty in failing to comment on issues of the day you personally deem so very important.
 But you over-flatter me.
 I am but a ‘molecule’ in the universe of opinions, to borrow an expressive term of yours.
-Now, to be sure, you have unjustly singled me out for criticism.
-I have already made known my only post on the EP topic way back in Aug.
+Now, to be clear, you’ve unjustly singled me out for criticism.
+I’ve already made known my only post on the EP topic way back in Aug.
 26 of last yr.
 Apparently you didn’t read it.
 Here’s the link: https://lester978.wordpress.com/2016/08/26/on-proposed-changes-to-electing-president/

 1. No matter, the new EP is still an honorary, ceremonial, ritualistic office.
 The importance of its makeover is grossly exaggerated.
 Therefore, the topic has done little to excite me to commentary other than what I have previously opined.